 Examples

-The following are example uses of the Kafka feed:
+The following are example use cases for the feed:

 - A data analyst wants to ingest sensor data through a Kafka broker.